Top 10 Things That Waste Time And Hinders Productivity

 Think about it: meetings eat up time you could use for other tasks—spend more time with your family, visit a shop you’ve been planning for a long time, or have a movie date with your partner.

-That’s why, before you send out another meeting invite, ask yourself, “Can I handle this with a quick email or a phone call?”.
-If you can send a message or make a quick call, you can save everyone time and boost productivity.
+That’s why, before you send out another meeting invite, ask yourself if you can handle a situation in your work with a quick email or a phone call.
+If a message or quick call will suffice, you can save everyone time and boost productivity.

-This is super important for digital nomads or online entrepreneurs because time management is vital when you’re building a business.
+This is super important for digital nomads or online entrepreneurs because time management methods are vital when you’re building a business.

-What if you limit your TV time to a few hours a week?
-You could use that extra time for a side hustle.
-Maybe you’ve always wanted to learn about online entrepreneurship.
+What if you limit your TV time to just a few hours a week?

 We’ve all been there, especially if you’re like me, who’s always happy to help everyone.
 Someone asks you to help with something, and because you’re a good person or a people pleaser, you say “yes.”